ml-research/ILLUME/READme.md

-# ILLUME: Rationalizing Vision-Language Models by Interacting with their Jabber
+# ILLUME: Rationalizing Vision-Language Models through Human Interactions

 Official implementation of the ILLUME approach for interactive fine-tuning of VLM.
 Includes data and examples to run the ILLUME pipeline for VQA-X as presented in the paper available at https://arxiv.org/abs/2208.08241.